hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     -   `most_recent` (boolean) - Selects the newest created image when true.
         This is most useful for selecting a daily distro build.

+    You may set this in place of `source_ami` or in conjunction with it.
+If you set this in conjunction with `source_ami`, the `source_ami` will be added to the filter.
+The provided `source_ami` must meet all of the filtering criteria provided in `source_ami_filter`; this pins the AMI returned by the filter, but will cause Packer to fail if the `source_ami` does not exist.

 -   `sriov_support` (boolean) - Enable enhanced networking (SriovNetSupport but not ENA) on HVM-compatible AMIs.
 If true, add `ec2:ModifyInstanceAttribute` to your AWS IAM policy.
 Note: you must make sure enhanced networking is enabled on your instance.
 See [Amazon's